Survey of Consistent Software-Defined Network Updates

-\textbf{Protocol-independent reconfiguration frameworks.} By design, all the above approaches are dependent on the considered (set of) protocols and even on their implementation.
+By design, all the above approaches are dependent on the considered (set of) protocols and even on their implementation.

 Protocol-independent reconfiguration techniques have been studied as well in the literature.
 Mainly, \cite{alimi_shadow_config_2008} generalizes SITN by proposing a new design for the internal router architecture.
 This re-design would allow routers not only to run multiple configurations simultaneously, and to select the configuration to apply for every packet on the basis of a specific bit in the packet header.
 The work also describes a commit protocol to support the switch between configurations without creating forwarding loops.
 General mechanisms for consensus routing have also been explored in~\cite{ref21}.